“A bank is a place that will lend you money if you can prove that you don’t need it.”

 Of course, there are generally fees as well as interest involved in borrowing money against a property, and now many lenders are charging substantial prepayment fees for short-term borrowers.
 Since the real estate market crash, it has also become much more difficult to qualify for those loans.
 Both the borrower and the property must fit lending requirements, such as sufficient equity, a steady job with income several times any debt payments, and good credit.

 Borrowing from or taking money from retirement accounts can generate fees as well as taxes, and due to employer plan restrictions, some investors find themselves unable to borrow against their 401k’s, even in emergencies.
 When they can borrow, they will be typically limited to $50k or 50% of the vested funds, whichever is less.
 And unless the reason is a down payment on a home, the funds must be strictly paid back within 5 years.
+Another major issue is that you’ll have to replace the borrowed funds with after tax dollars – which will then be taxed AGAIN at withdrawal! (unless it is a Roth)

 The rules for IRA’s are even stricter.
 They are typically not acceptable as collateral and you can only access your funds for a 60-day period in what is considered a “tax-free rollover,” and that time frame is firm.
 Beyond the 60 days, you’ll pay income taxes, a penalty, plus lose the ability to put the money back in your IRA.